-Site migration is one of the most dreaded scenarios in SEO.
-In fact, for many practitioners, the concept of changing URLs is practically synonymous with losing rankings and search visibility.
+Website migration is one of the most dreaded scenarios in SEO.
+In fact, for many practitioners, the concept of changing URLs is practically synonymous with losing rankings and search visibility – after all, the process affects almost every technical aspect of the website.

-At seoClarity, we’ve assisted multiple clients in site migrations.
+We’ve assisted multiple clients in website migrations.
 We even developed a proprietary migration framework - SEMS (standing for Search Equity Migration Strategy).

 From the SEO point of view, a site migration focuses on nothing more than redirecting valuable pages to their new location.
 In turn, this ensures that Google can find, index, and retain the new content’s rankings for relevant keywords.